 - ii) additional courses: increase to the total number; minor editorial corrections - 3.
-Field Exam Option: - i) additional courses: minor editorial corrections
+Field Exam Option: - i) additional courses: minor editorial corrections b.School of Public Policy

-Senators wishing to consult a more detailed report of curriculum revisions may do so by going to Docushare: https://docushare.sfu.ca/dsweb/View/Collection-12682 If you are unable to access the information, please call 778-782-3168 or email shelley gair@sfu.ca.
+Senators wishing to consult a more detailed report of curriculum revisions may do so by going to Docushare: https://docushare.sfu.ca/dsweb/View/Collection-12682 If you are unable to access the information, please call778-782-3168 or email shelley\gair@sfu.ca.